Skip to content

 Towards Delivery

-After determining where a message should be routed to, we submit it towards that destination, this then generates the first real status ENROUTE, to indicate that the message has left our systems and is now on its way to the destination.
-Once the message has been sent we begin receiving new states from the destination we routed to.
+After determining where a message should be routed to, we submit it towards that destination.
+This then generates the first real status ENROUTE, to indicate that the message has left our systems and is now on its way to the destination.
+Once the message has been sent, we begin receiving new states from the destination we routed to.

 Below is a diagram of the state transitions that generate a state change notification.